sophiemachin/cuplc_site/_pages/home.md

 what_is_powerlifting:
   - image_path: /assets/images/the-club/pres.jpeg
     title: "What is powerlifting?"
     excerpt: "Powerlifting is a strength sport consisting of three events: the squat, the bench press and the deadlift, descriptions of which may be found below.
 The lifter gets three attempts at a 1 rep max for each lift.
-Your best succesful attempts are summed, giving you a total.
+Your best successful attempts are summed, giving you a total.
 This total is what one seeks to optimise, given a certain weight class. "

 the_three_powerlifts:
   - title: "Squat"